 Why did the fang stand out?

-Most anchovies today called plankton, so they don't need big teeth, let alone fangs capable of ripping other fish to shreds.
+Most anchovies today feed on tiny organisms called plankton, so they don't need big teeth, let alone fangs capable of ripping other fish to shreds.
 That raises an evolutionary question: which came first, the fish-eaters or the plankton-eaters?
-Either is possible, given that this anchovy of a mass extinction 66 million years ago.
+Either is possible, given that this anchovy evolved in the chaotic wake of a mass extinction 66 million years ago.
 In this time, Capobianco says, "Bizarre 'evolutionary experiments' occurred, but not all of them made it to the modern day.
 Sabre-toothed anchovies are a perfect example of such failed evolutionary experiments."

-That single sabre-tooth also stands out among fossils because other fish lineages, such as and , have fangs — plural.
+That single sabre-tooth also stands out among fossils because other fish lineages, such as eels and anglerfish, have fangs — plural.
 Capobianco's fossil has just one and he, excited to name his first species, thought carefully about what call their discovery.
 He settled on Monosmilus, meaning "single knife."

 The fossil Monosmilus answers some of the questions about fish evolution between 66 million years ago and today, but it raises others.
 More fish fossils — and maybe more dusty cabinets — will be needed to solve those puzzles.